Increasing Your FICO Score for Home Buying

-Most people assume that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
+Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process starts and ends with your finances.
-To realize your goal of owning a home, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Greenfield, Wisconsin.
+To become a homeowner, considering your credit score is a must along with the type of loan for which you'll qualify in Greenfield, Wisconsin.

-The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
-Most people usually have a score of 650, but scores range from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a loan.
-Some of the factors in determining your FICO score include:
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+Most people usually have a score of 600, but scores range from 300 to 850.
+In recent years, however, some borrowers have seen their score drop dramatically as a result of underemployment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the factors in summing up your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?